e4och/js-101/README.md

 ### Using Bracket Notation

-There are a few instances where we need to use the bracket Notation instead of the Dot notation For example if we are trying to display a property called **delivery-time**, JavaScript will try to do perform subtraction, so we need to use the **``square brackets``** and add quotes around the property
+There are a few instances where we need to use the bracket Notation instead of the Dot notation For example, if we are trying to display a property called **delivery-time**, JavaScript will try to perform subtraction, so we need to use the **``square brackets``** and add quotes around the property

 ```jsx